robertvanoverbeek/AirflowTutorial/README.md

 ```
 First of all the script imports some basic Python datetime functions, which are useful for scheduling the DAG and querying data with date and time stamps.
 We import DAG (object), which we will need to instantiate a DAG.
+We import 'models' to be able to import the centrally stored variables, which I will explain below.
 We then import two operators from 'contrib'.
 I already briefly mentioned contrib with a link in chapter 2, but under 'contrib' in the Github repository of Airflow you can find standard connectors.
 The names we use here almost speak for themselves: 'bigquery_operator' to execute queries on BigQuery and 'bigquery_to_gcs' to store BigQuery data in Google Cloud Storage.
 We also import 'bash_operator' to be able to execute bash commands.
 Airflow provides operators for many common tasks, including ():